imhxrsh/bookstore-mini-project/README.md

 - [Bootstrap](https://getbootstrap.com/)

-Thank you for using the Bookstore Mini-Project!
+Thank you for using the Bookstore!